-Year ended December 31, 2016 compared to the year ended December 31, 2015
+Year ended December 31, 2016 compared to year ended December 31, 2015

-For accounting purposes, IDI Holdings, LLC was the accounting acquirer, and acquired Tiger Media on March 21, 2015.
+For accounting purposes, IDI Holdings was the accounting acquirer, and acquired Tiger Media on March 21, 2015.
 As such, only results of operations during the period after March 22, 2015 of Tiger Media are included into the consolidated financial statements of cogint for the year ended December 31, 2015.
 The Company disposed of all assets and liabilities related to its Chinese and British Virgin Islands based subsidiaries (collectively, the "Advertising Business") in 2015, and the operating results of the Advertising Business for the year ended December 31, 2015 were reflected as discontinued operations.

-On December 8, 2015, the Company completed the acquisition of Fluent, LLC ("Fluent") (the "Fluent Acquisition").
+On December 8, 2015, the Company completed the "Fluent Acquisition.
 The results of operations of Fluent are included in the Company's consolidated financial statements for the year ended December 31, 2016, while only the period subsequent to the acquisition were included for the year ended December 31, 2015.
-On June 8, 2016, the Company completed the acquisition of Q Interactive, LLC ("Q Interactive") (the "Q Interactive Acquisition").
+On June 8, 2016, the Company completed the Q Interactive Acquisition.
 The results of operations of Q Interactive beginning on June 8, 2016 are included in the Company's consolidated financial statements for the year ended December 31, 2016.